gravelCompBio/Phosformer-ST/README.md

-### Option 2) Creating this environment without yml file
+### Alternative option) Creating this environment without yml file

-(This is if torch is being weird with your version of cuda or any other problem)
+(This is if torch is not working with your version of cuda or any other problem)

 Just type these lines of code into the terminal after you download this repository (this assumes you have anaconda already installed)